 Stress Support Side Effects

 The tonic herbs are all considered quite safe, even for long-term use.
 L-theanine and phosphatidylserine are both naturally-occurring substances (i.e. you get them in food) and are also very well-tolerated.
 There are no known interactions with medications.

 Most anything one takes can sometimes cause mild headaches or stomach upset, but I rarely see these with Stress Support.
 Because it is calming, there can be some mild sedation.
 If that is bothersome, then it’s best to take it all at night.
 On the other hand, about 10-15% of people seem to be activated by it, and then it should be avoided at bedtime.

-Click here to shop Stress Support at the Natural Mental Health Store.
+Click here to shop Stress Support at Resilient Remedies.

 *Note: Some of the supplements discussed in this article can cause side effects, but many people tolerate them much better than prescription medications.
 They are generally considered safe, however, they should not be started without your doctor’s knowledge and supervision.
 If you are taking medication already, be sure to talk with your doctor before adding any of these items.
 If you are considering going off medication, remember never to stop your medication suddenly—always consult with your doctor about how to safely taper off any psychiatric medication.
 See terms.

 **These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.